 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

-A katana is a specific type of samurai sword.
+While the katana is the most well-known samurai sword, it’s just one specific type among many used throughout history.
 The term “samurai sword” is more general and can refer to various swords used by the samurai.
 So, while all katanas are samurai swords, not all samurai swords are katanas.

 What Swords Did the Samurai Use?